 Carcassonne – the jewel of Languedoc

-This trip begins in wonderful Carcassonne, a walled medieval city recognized by UNESCO as a world heritage site before pedaling onward to Limoux for a taste of the town’s famous bubbly white wine, Blanquette de Limoux, a perfect end-of-day elixir when paired with the local pudding, made with rich chocolate, of course.
+A common starting point for our Languedoc tours is Carcassonne, a walled medieval city recognized by UNESCO as a world heritage site.
+The city is not far from Limoux famous for the town’s bubbly white wine, Blanquette de Limoux, a perfect end-of-day elixir when paired with the local pudding, made with rich chocolate, of course.

 Along the strategic axe linking the Atlantic Ocean to the Mediterranean sea, this area was already inhabited during the Romain period.